Take Database Offline/Online

 You may need to take a database offline or bring it back online in the following scenarios:

-• You need to resynchronize a database while it is offline.
+You need to resynchronize a database while it’s offline.

-• You created a database in an offline state, so that the start of service delivery for the database can be postponed or coordinated across Sync Gateway instances.
+You created a database in an offline state, so you can postpone or coordinate the start of service delivery for the database across Sync Gateway instances.

 State Diagram